 How to get to Agia Pelagia

 You can reach Agia Pelagia by a short drive from Heraklion.
 It sensational location lends itself for getting there by renting a car in Heraklion, Crete, as it reveals itself from the main road as the landscape topples down to the sea.
-You can also reach Agia Pelagia by the public bus service called Ktel, however, renting your own car will also allow you to explore the area at your own pace and leisure.
+You can also reach Agia Pelagia by the public bus service called KTEL, however, renting your own car in Agia Pelagia will also allow you to explore the area at your own pace and leisure.
 Also bus services do not run in the evenings, so having your own car allows you the luxury of flexibility.